-Due to impatience the biggest mistakes new parents do, is to start for putting their little baby to sitting position, that also without knowing its side effect.
-Don’t be in hurry to put your baby in sitting position, it will happen naturally.
+Due to impatience, the biggest mistakes new parents do is to start for putting their little baby to sitting position, that also without knowing its side effect.
+Don’t be in a hurry to put your baby in sitting position, it will happen naturally.

 Can Parents help their Babies to Sit Up?

 Yes, off course parents are the first teacher to their kids.
 And once your baby is ready to sit-up, you can help him by giving support from the pillow on sides & back.

 Do you need a Baby Seat?